Building a business for biodiversity

 Biodiversity is a term used to describe the variety of diverse species living on Earth, encapsulating our vibrant ecosystem — all animals, plants, bacteria, and fungi.
 Areas with high levels of biodiversity, or areas where endemic species are found, are referred to as ‘hotspots’.

-Scientists estimate there are approximately 8.7 million species of plants and animals, but only 1.2 million living species have been identified so far.
-All of these living organisms rely on their habitats and stable food chains for survival.
+There are approximately 2.16 million animal species in the world, all relying on their habitats and stable food chains for survival.
 But their very existence is being threatened by human technology and businesses.
 Environmental corruption, such as pollution and deforestation, has a direct and devastating impact on biodiversity and ecosystem services.

 Why does biodiversity matter?